 - Achievement Hunter Grand Theft Auto Series — Let's Play Grand Theft Auto and related shows by Achievement Hunter.
 RfYG made the page some time after Grand Theft Auto V's release when it became evidently clear that Let's Play GTA was a regular series for the division, especially when their "Heist" episodes became popular.

 - Burnout Paradise — 2008 open world racing video game developed by Criterion Games, and currently the last main title in the Burnout series.
-(One of my favorite games, Paradise is so distinctive from the rest of its series that it deserved its own page.)

 - Gavin Free — British filmmaker and slow-motion cinematographer working for Rooster Teeth and the company's Achievement Hunter division.
 When Free's folder on AH's Characters sheet got too big, he had to have his own page.

-- Lilo & Stitch 2: Stitch Has a Glitch — 2005 Direct-to-Video animated film in the Lilo & Stitch franchise, and Interquel to both the first film and Stitch!
+- Lilo & Stitch 2: Stitch Has a Glitch — 2005 Direct to Video animated film in the Lilo & Stitch franchise, and Interquel to both the first film and Stitch!
 The Movie.
 RfYG moved the film's tropes (along with those of its short film, The Origin of Stitch) to its own page and provided a lengthier description for it, allowing for the first film's tropes to be the sole focus of its page (for now).
 This also allowed this film to have some of its own subpages instead of being sectioned in the subpages of the first film and the franchise.

 - Michael Jones — American actor working for Rooster Teeth and the company's Achievement Hunter division.
 Like Gavin Free above, Jones also needed his own page due to the number of tropes he has, especially since he was also starting to appear in other works outside of the company at the time.

 - Need for Speed: Underground — Sub-series of Need for Speed games focused on tuners and urban car culture.
 Considering the popularity of this sub-series, it had to be made eventually, so RfYG took it upon himself to do so.
-(I only played the second game.
-I enjoyed it more when I was younger.)

 - Forza — Semi-sim racing video game franchise published by Microsoft Studios.
 The page was originally created here under the series' initial name Forza Motorsport.
 When Forza Horizon became a series, RfYG reworked the introduction to show its then-newfound prominence alongside the older Motorsport series—including folders detailing both series individually—and also provided a new image featuring the franchise's logo and the logos of both series.
 He later moved the page to its current name after noticing the franchise's Wikipedia article having been moved to the shorter name as well, which is justified considering Horizon 3's announcement.
 (I do enjoy this series, yes.
 I'm more biased towards Horizon, however.)

 - React — The Fine Brothers' metaseries of reaction videos.
 The page was originally created here as "Kids React To" under the Web Video namespace, even though what is now the first React show has always been titled just Kids React.
 RfYG moved the page to WebVideo.KidsReact first, then as Teens, Elders, and YouTubers React came along, he moved it again to its current name.
 Combined with the increasing popularity of the shows at the time, the troper believes that both page moves helped tropers find the page and make countless contributions to it since.
 RfYG would later organize the page's tropes list into folders separating tropes found in either one of the different React shows or throughout the whole metaseries, as well as providing an image.
-(I stopped working on the page as much after it was heavily expanded, then later just stopped watching the series outright in 2016.
-Not because of the "React World" debacle, I just simply lost interest.)

 - Characters.Rooster Teeth — The Characters sheet for the Austin, Texas-based production company.
 First, RfYG simply moved the Achievement Hunter employees to their own Characters sheet, then later he decided to separate all the employees into different pages (creating pages for The Original Six founders and the company's other employees and collaborators) and convert the main RT characters sheet to an index.